lacework/terraform-provider-lacework/docs/resources/convert_v1_to_v2_resource_groups.md

 }
 ```

-## Newer Resource Group
+## New Resource Groups

-The new resource group representation for the resource group above would support an expression
-tree structure in which the field key in the filter objects would be called either Organization
-ID or Project ID and the value key would be a list containing the values.
+The new Resource Groups supports an expression tree structure in which the `field` field in a filter object is defined as either `Organization ID` or `Project ID` and the `value` field contains a list of the organization or project IDs.

-### Example Representation
+### Example

 ```hcl
 resource "lacework_resource_group_gcp" "example" {